With summer ending in Circleville, now is a great time to get ahead on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then take a look at your air conditioner’s drain line—it’s a supple plastic tube.
-If it’s scummy, you can sanitize it by flowing watered-down bleach through the tube to flush the line.
-Or you can replace the tube.
+Then inspect your air conditioner’s drain line—it’s a supple plastic tube.
+If it’s dirty, you can sanitize it by pouring watered-down bleach through the tube to clean the line.
+Or you can buy a new tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

 Annual air conditioner maintenance from Stephen Hurst Pack Heating and Cooling can make your equipment more efficient and help it last longer.
-We also provide convenient service agreements, so you won’t forget to schedule your routine tune-up!
+We also offer practical service agreements, so you won’t forget to book your routine service!